ITISFoundation/osparc-simcore/requirements/packages-notes.md

   - currently it only covers two packages of this repository
   - due to the hybrid nature of this repo, we cannot take full advantage of this great tool
 - Several backports above show some of the dependencies that will dissapear with a python upgrade!
+- TODO: compare pip-compile output vs freeze to check whether some dependencies are NOT pinned!